Characterizing Transfer Systems for Non-Abelian Groups: Width of Some Non-Abelian Groups

 \begin{theorem} Let $D_n$ be a dihedral group of order $2n$ for $n > 1$.
 The width of $D_n$ is completely determined by the prime factorization of $n=2^mp_1^{i_1} \cdots p_k^{i_k}$ using the following equation:

 \end{theorem}

-Before the proof of this theorem, we provide the reader with the following example to build some intuition.
+Before the proof of this theorem, we recall some helpful facts about $\Sub(D_n)$ in general, and provide the reader with the following example to build some intuition.
 The reader can also recall Examples \ref{ex: dihedral odds} and \ref{ex: dihedral evens}, however those examples have only one distinct prime and therefore do not capture the full story.